Phi Beta Kappa

 Outstanding students who are eligible, primarily seniors, are invited to join the Society each semester.
 Every student inducted into the Society receives a lifetime membership in Phi Beta Kappa.

-For more information, contact Pat Mason-Browne at the Office of Academic Programs & Student Development or an Alpha of Iowa officer.
+For more information, contact the Office of Academic Programs & Student Development or an Alpha of Iowa officer.

 Many CLAS departments sponsor chapters of national honor societies related to specific academic disciplines, including geoscience, journalism, music, political science, psychology, and sociology.
 Visit those departmental sites for specific information.